Crime and the media

 The media plays a particularly influential role on the public’s conceptions of crime and order.
 This course is designed to look at the ways in which the media shapes our ideas and responses to crime.

-The course examines representations of crime in different news media forms and theoretical explanations for why crime and crime control are portrayed in particular ways.
+The course examines representations of crime in different news media forms and theoretical explanations for why crime is portrayed in particular ways.
 The course will also look at the representation of crime in popular culture and the entertainment media.

 Course learning outcomes